Viola: Role in pre-twentieth century works

 In early orchestral music, the viola part was usually limited to filling in harmonies, with very little melodic material assigned to it.
 When the viola was given a melodic part, it was often duplicated (or was in unison with) the melody played by other strings.

-The concerti grossi, Brandenburg Concertos, composed by J. S. Bach, were unusual in their use of viola.
+The Brandenburg Concertos, a set of concerti grossi composed by J. S. Bach, are unusual for their time in their use of viola.
 The third concerto grosso, scored for three violins, three violas, three cellos, and basso continuo, requires virtuosity from the violists.
-Indeed, Viola I has a solo in the last movement which is commonly found in orchestral auditions.
-The sixth concerto grosso, Brandenburg Concerto No. 6, which was scored for 2 violas "concertino", cello, 2 violas da gamba, and continuo, had the two violas playing the primary melodic role.
-He also used this unusual ensemble in his cantata, Gleichwie der Regen und Schnee vom Himmel fällt, BWV 18 and in Mein Herze schwimmt im Blut, BWV 199, the chorale is accompanied by an obbligato viola.
+Indeed, Viola I has a solo in the last movement which is commonly required in orchestral auditions.
+In the sixth concerto grosso, Brandenburg Concerto No. 6, scored for 2 violas "concertino", cello, 2 violas da gamba, and continuo, the two violas play the primary melodic roles.
+Bach also used this unusual ensemble in his cantatas Gleichwie der Regen und Schnee vom Himmel fällt, BWV 18 and Mein Herze schwimmt im Blut, BWV 199, in which the chorale is accompanied by an obbligato viola.

 There are a few Baroque and Classical concerti, such as those by Georg Philipp Telemann (one for solo viola, being one of the earliest viola concertos known, and one for two violas), Alessandro Rolla, Franz Anton Hoffmeister and Carl Stamitz.

 The viola plays an important role in chamber music.
 Mozart used the viola in more creative ways when he wrote his six string quintets.
 The viola quintets use two violas, which frees them (especially the first viola) for solo passages and increases the variety of writing that is possible for the ensemble.
 Mozart also wrote for the viola in his Sinfonia Concertante, a set of two duets for violin and viola, and the Kegelstatt Trio for viola, clarinet, and piano.
 The young Felix Mendelssohn wrote a little-known Viola Sonata in C minor (without opus number, but dating from 1824).
 Robert Schumann wrote his Märchenbilder for viola and piano.
 He also wrote a set of four pieces for clarinet, viola, and piano, Märchenerzählungen.

 Max Bruch wrote a romance for viola and orchestra, his Op.
 85, which explores the emotive capabilities of the viola's timbre.
 In addition, his Eight pieces for clarinet, viola, and piano, Op.
 83, features the viola in a very prominent, solo aspect throughout.
 His Concerto for Clarinet, Viola, and Orchestra, Op.
-88 has been quite prominent in the repertoire and has been recorded by prominent violists throughout the 20th century.]
+88 has been quite prominent in the repertoire and has been recorded by prominent violists throughout the 20th century.